mlswg/mls-protocol/draft-ietf-mls-protocol.md

 To authenticate a message from a particular member, signatures are required.
-Handshake messages MUST use asymmetric signatures to strongly authenticate the sender of a message; Application messages SHOULD use the signature scheme defined by the ciphersuite to provide the same property.
+Handshake messages MUST use asymmetric signatures to strongly authenticate the sender of a message; Application messages SHOULD use the signature scheme to provide the same property.

 Each participant maintains their own chain of Application secrets, where the first one is derived based on a secret chained from the Epoch secret.